ArmanDuha8/machine-learning-threshold-displacement-energy-dataset/README.md

 This repository contains the dataset, metadata, and analysis scripts associated with the manuscript:

-**"Machine Learning-Driven Analytical Models for Threshold Displacement Energy Prediction in Materials"**
+**Duque, Rosty B. Martinez, Arman Duha, and Mario F. Borunda.
+"Machine Learning-Driven Analytical Models for Threshold Displacement Energy Prediction in Materials." arXiv preprint arXiv:2502.01813 (2025).**
-*Authors*: Rosty B. Martinez Duque, Arman Duha, and Mario F. Borunda
-*Date*: January 22, 2025

 ## Overview

 Understanding the threshold displacement energy (Ed) is crucial for predicting radiation damage in materials, particularly in applications like nuclear reactors, aerospace, and advanced materials engineering.
 This repository includes:
 - Data used as features for monoatomic and polyatomic materials to derive analytical models using the [SISSO](https://github.com/rouyang2017/SISSO) machine learning method.
-- Scripts for preprocessing, analysis, and visualization.
+- Scripts for running examples and reproducing results.

 The provided resources enable reproducible research, facilitate further exploration of radiation damage in materials, and can, in general, be useful for any research requiring fundamental property data of materials.